 We would like to introduce you to the Luang Prabang Artisans’ Cafe where we serve fresh, organic meals and drinks set in a garden of a 100-year-old house.

 Luang Prabang Artisans Café Located right next to the Heritage House in the city center, the Luang Prabang Artisans Café boasts a one-of-a-kind environment for relaxing with an ice-cold tea paired with a local Lao snack.
 Take a seat in one of their countless wooden chairs and small tables right in front of an ancient

-Coffee has been a staple of Laos ever since it was introduced by French colonialists in the early twentieth century.
-Coffee is currently the largest agricultural export commodity, and the Bolaven Plateau is one of the most fertile regions to grow coffee.
+Coffee has been a staple of Laos ever since it was introduced in the early twentieth century.
+As a result, coffee spots in Luang Prabang & throughout Laos have sprung up in every kind of iteration from street vendor to Western style cafés.
 In Lao, coffee is pronounced “khaafeh” (similar to how you would say café).
-If you want real Lao coffee, you

 As much as I love to find cheap food stalls and search for local spots to eat during my stay in Luang Prabang, I cannot help but enjoy the occasional splurge.
 Prepared by a new chef with an incredibly attentive staff, this five-course meal at “Kitchen by the Mekong” was a luxurious experience all to itself.
 Held at Victoria Xiengthong Palace, which is

 Just last week we decided to go out for a ‘work lunch’ at Ock Pop Tok and sit by the majestic Mekong.
 A placard that was propped up in the center of each table had advertised their special of the month: Brunch Set featuring Eggs Benedict with Hollandaise sauce.
 Although we decided on having a